eminetto/eltonminetto.net/content/post/2018-03-05-clean-architecture-using-go.en.md

 bigimg = ""
 +++

+# Update

+I published an updated version of this post.
+Check it out at: [Clean Architecture, 2 years later](https://eltonminetto.net/en/post/2020-07-06-clean-architecture-2years-later/)

 ## What is Clean Architecture?

 In his book “Clean Architecture: A Craftsman’s Guide to Software Structure and Design” famous author Robert “Uncle Bob” Martin presents an architecture with some important points like testability and independence of frameworks, databases and interfaces.